postcss/postcss/API.md

 Remove node from current parent and insert it to new parent before/after `otherNode`.

-It will also clean code style properties as `moveTo(newParent)` did.
+It will also clean code style properties as `moveTo(newParent)` does.

 #### `style(prop, defaultType)`

-Return code style property value.
-If node code style properties will be missed (like from manually built nodes or from clones), PostCSS will try to autodetect it by other nodes.
+Returns code style property value.
+If node code style property will be missed (like from manually built nodes or from clones), PostCSS will try to autodetect it by other nodes in tree.

 ```js
 var root = postcss.parse('a { background: white }');